Product ecosystem theory

 Product ecosystem theory is an emerging theory that describes how the design of manufactured products evolves over time and draws parallels with how species evolve within a natural ecosystem.
 Fundamental to this theory is that manufactured product lines respond to external threats and opportunities in much the same way that species respond to threats and opportunities.
 Competition and other environmental pressures may cause a species to become extinct.
 An example of the parallel in consumer products is the way in which the typewriter became displaced (or extinct) due to pressures from the personal computer.

-Products lines can be seen to incrementally change and branch over time following the principle of phyletic gradualism.
+Product lines can be seen to incrementally change and branch over time following the principle of phyletic gradualism.
 Or they can be seen to have periods of stasis followed by disruptive innovation.
 This follows the principle of punctuated equilibrium.

 Ecosystem Theory provides a conceptual framework that helps designers and others understand the mechanisms underpinning product innovation in a tangible and visual way.

-Technology change is one of the environmental variables that provide both opportunity and threat for products in much the same way that environmental variables such as climate provide opportunity and threat for species.
+Technology change is one of the environmental variables that provides both opportunity and threat for products in much the same way that environmental variables such as climate provide opportunity and threat for species.

 Evaluating designed products from this perspective is useful as it shows that the value of a product is not contained entirely within the product itself.
 Value is also obtained from the rest of the ecosystem.